sabago/pysph/docs/source/getting_started.rst

 But what if we wanted to change the final time or time step for the run?
 If we have a GPU available, we might want to accelerate computations by taking advantage of the processing power available to us.
 Moreover, we would like to visualize the results live.
-This and many more options are configurable from the command line through the use of the recommended application (see :doc:`application`) interface.
+These and many more options are configurable from the command line through the use of the recommended application (see :doc:`application`) interface.